Fourth Way

-The Fourth Way is an approach to self-development developed by George Gurdjieff over years of travel in the East (c.
-1890 – 1912).
-It combines and harmonizes what he saw as three established traditional "ways" or "schools": those of the body, the emotions, and the mind, or of fakirs, monks and yogis, respectively.
-Students often refer to the Fourth Way as "The Work", "Work on oneself", or "The System".
-The exact origins of some of Gurdjieff's teachings are unknown, but various sources have been suggested.
+The Fourth Way is spiritual teacher George Gurdjieff's approach to human spiritual growth, developed and systematised by him over years of travel in the East (c.
+1890 – 1912), and taught to followers in subsequent years.
+Gurdjieff's students often refer to the Fourth Way as "The Work", "Work on oneself", or "The System".
+The exact origins of many of the teachings are unknown, but various sources have been suggested.

 The term "Fourth Way" was further used by his student P. D. Ouspensky in his lectures and writings.
 After Ouspensky's death, his students published a book entitled The Fourth Way based on his lectures.
 According to this system, the three traditional schools, or ways, "are permanent forms which have survived throughout history mostly unchanged, and are based on religion.
-Where schools of yogis, monks or fakirs exist, they are barely distinguishable from religious schools.
+Where schools of Fakirs, Monks and Yogis exist, they are barely distinguishable from religious schools.
 The fourth way differs in that "it is not a permanent way.
 It has no specific forms or institutions and comes and goes controlled by some particular laws of its own."

 The Fourth Way addresses the question of humanity's place in the Universe and the possibilities of inner development.
 It emphasizes that people ordinarily live in a state referred to as a semi-hypnotic "waking sleep," while higher levels of consciousness, virtue, and unity of will are possible.

-The Fourth Way teaches how to increase and focus attention and energy in various ways, and to minimize day-dreaming and absent-mindedness.
+The Fourth Way teaches how to increase and focus attention and energy in various ways, and to minimize daydreaming and absent-mindedness.
 This inner development in oneself is the beginning of a possible further process of change, whose aim is to transform man into "what he ought to be."